 We also have a Facebook page, TSAT – Holcombe Grammar School, and a Twitter page, https://twitter.com/holcombegramma1, which we keep up to date with useful information about goings on at School to support parents and carers.
 These pages also contain posts and news that give a glimpse into life at Holcombe and celebrate the achievements – both school-related and extra-curricular – of our students.
 Please do encourage your parents and carers to follow us on these pages to keep up to date with everything Holcombe related.
 Parents and carers may also wish to follow the Thinking Schools Academy Trust’s Facebook and Twitter pages: TSAT – Thinking Schools Academy Trust and https://twitter.com/tsa_trust.

 We also have the fortnightly blog, another way we communicate with parents and carers and stay connected.
 The blog is distributed to them via email every fortnight.
 It is a document that compiles together all of the exciting news stories about events at Holcombe over the last two weeks, keeping your parents and carers up to date with what you and your peers have been doing at School.
 Also in the blog is the ‘Quickfire Week’ – the fortnight in bulletpoints, which allows parents/carers to see, at a glance, both the main events of the past fourteen days and a quick briefing on what to expect in the fortnight ahead.
 This means that, even if parents/carers are short on time one week, they will still be able to catch up on key events and prepare for the coming weeks.
 Our blogs always contain anything they may need to know about, i.e. clubs, notices, upcoming events, trips and fundraising efforts.
 All blogs sent the past two academic years can be found here.
 Parents and Carers – please ensure we have your current email address, so you don’t miss out when we send this useful document via PS Connect, our parent emailing system, which we also use to send letters and official school correspondence, for example from the Thinking Schools Academy Trust.

-Finally, we have our school newsletter.
-The newsletter is sent at Christmas, Easter and Summer.
+Our school newsletter is sent at Christmas, Easter and Summer.
 It compiles all news stories from the past two terms in one place, so the Holcombe community can reflect on the weeks behind us, take pride in and celebrate what has been achieved and look ahead to the future.
 To view our newsletters, please see here.

 At Holcombe we believe passionately in providing our students with the best foundations on which to build their academic and personal success.
 In doing so we draw on the very latest pedagogic research to place cognition and Thinking Skills at the heart of our teaching and learning provision.